© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Former Dam of Cwmcarn Canal Reservoir is a scheduled monument protected by Cadw under reference MM259.
 View the official record →

-The Former Dam of Cwmcarn Canal Reservoir is a Post-Medieval and Modern water supply and drainage structure located in Wales.
+Former Dam of Cwmcarn Canal Reservoir is a post-medieval dam structure located in Wales that served water supply and drainage functions.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM259.

 Former Dam of Cwmcarn Canal Reservoir dates from the post medieval/modern period, and is classified as a dam.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Former Dam of Cwmcarn Canal Reservoir is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM259.